Acanthocercus atricollis: Habits

 They form structured colonies with a dominant male, several females and juveniles.
 The males defend territories and engage in combat.
 Although mostly diurnal, they sometimes exhibit nocturnal activity.
 It adapts readily to the vicinity of human habitation.
 They are classic ambush foragers which spend only some 4% of their time moving.
 This involves an average of less than one movement in two minutes.
 When stationary, the adults position themselves on lateral branches (42% of the time), on tree trunks (35%), or occasionally on the ground (23%).

+Acanthocercus a. atricollis can more commonly be found in higher densities around villages.
+This is due to the lack of natural predators like snakes or raptors that are often killed by humans and the preference of trees that are thicker, with more canopy cover.

 Diet

 They subsist on an insect diet, which consists mainly of orthopterans, beetles and ants.
 Their full diet encompasses various orders (10 recorded) of arthropods.
 They also eat millipedes, which other lizard taxa tend to avoid.
 Gut contents reveal many ants (92% of items) and some beetles (4%).
 A large volume of orthopterans is consumed (27%), followed by beetles (26%) and ants (18%).
 Juvenile diet (by volume) is dominated by ants, though beetles and orthopterans are also taken.
 Prey diversity and volumes fluctuate seasonally.